digitalepidemiologylab/crowdbreaks/README.md

 [![Build Status](https://travis-ci.org/crowdbreaks/crowdbreaks.svg?branch=master)](https://travis-ci.org/crowdbreaks/crowdbreaks)

 # Install
-You may need to run the [crowdbreaks-streamer](https://github.com/crowdbreaks/crowdbreaks-streamer) for full functionality, but the Rails application should fine on its own.
+You may want to run the [crowdbreaks-streamer](https://github.com/crowdbreaks/crowdbreaks-streamer) for full functionality, but the Rails application works fine on its own.

 ## Development